susamerz/CDWAssignment/README.rst

 However, we think that the fundamentals of solving this problem can and should be taught to every person interested in improving their day-to-day coding experience.
 Good code design will help you be faster, more accurate and motivated throughout a project.

-Therefore, we have created a three-day workshop on how to write better analysis code.
+Therefore, we have created a workshop on how to write better analysis code.
 We are now set to accept participants.
 The workshop will be held online via Zoom.

 Timetable for the workshop::

-    Monday 19.04
+    Monday 25.04.2022
         12:00 – 14:00 Lecture about code design.
                       Introduction of part 1 of the assignment.

-    Thursday 22.04
+    Thursday 28.04.2022
         24:00 Deadline for submitting a first version of part 1.
-              Work can continue until Monday 26.04.
+              Work can continue until Tuesday 03.05.

-    Friday 23.04
+    Friday 29.04
         12:00 Everyone gets assigned a project to review.

-    Monday 26.04
+    Tuesday 03.05
         10:00 – 14:00 Presenting the reviews for part 1.
-                      Everyone will get two timeslots: one giving and one for receiving a review.
+                      Everyone will get two timeslots: one for giving and one for receiving a review.
         14:00 Second part of the exercise will be revealed.

-    Thursday 29.04
+    Thursday 05.05
         24:00 Deadline for summitting a first version of part 2.
-              Work can continue until Monday 03.05.
+              Work can continue until Monday 09.05.

-    Monday 03.05
+    Monday 09.05
         10:00 – 14:00 Presenting the reviews for part 2.
-                      Everyone will get two timeslots: one giving and one for receiving a review.
+                      Everyone will get two timeslots: one for giving and one for receiving a review.
         14:00 - 15:00 Recap session and closing

 Workshop Organizers
 ===================
-This workshop is brought to you by `Susanne Merz <https://people.aalto.fi/susanne.merz>`_ of the department of Neuroscience and Biomedical Engineering (NBE), and `Marijn van Vliet <https://people.aalto.fi/marijn.vanvliet>`_, research software engineer, both from Aalto University.
+This workshop is brought to you by `Susanne Merz <https://people.aalto.fi/susanne.merz>`_ of the department of Neuroscience and Biomedical Engineering (NBE), `Thomas Pfau <https://people.aalto.fi/thomas.pfau>`_, research software engineer, and `Marijn van Vliet <https://people.aalto.fi/marijn.vanvliet>`_,of the department of Neuroscience and Biomedical Engineering (NBE), Aalto University.

 Pre-assignment
 ==============